NeedlessPage819/Atomic-Transfer-Learn-Detector/README.md

 i wrote this because i got tired of people stealing reinforcement learning models and claiming they "found the same local minima by accident." sure you did, buddy.

-this tool compares two rocket league bot models (specifically gigalearn/rlgym-cpp ones) and runs a battery of 8 distinct statistical tests to tell you if bot b is just bot a with a fake mustache.
+this tool compares two rocket league bot models (specifically gigalearn/rlgym-cpp ones) and runs a battery of **11 distinct statistical tests** to tell you if bot b is just bot a with a fake mustache.

 ## 🔧 how it works (simplified)